 To enjoy cheap budget gorilla trekking tours, book your trip in the months of April, May and November when Uganda gorilla permit prices are lower than the usual $600.Save $300 on the two gorilla permits that can cater for transport, meals and accommodation on your gorilla trek.
 You can also use the same cash to engage in other park tourists activities like a community tour to the Batwa people known as people of the forest, nature walk to the park or even support the Bwindi community charity projects for children, women, community Education, health at Bwindi hospital and many others.

-After tracking mountain gorillas in the jungle, you free to explore other nearby attractions like Lake Bunyonyi Island, Queen Elizabeth national park and also add memories on your primate safari tour.
-Booking a Uganda double gorilla trekking tour is just like any other tour holiday though in this case you buy two gorilla permits instead of one.
+After tracking mountain gorillas in the jungle, you free to explore other nearby attractions like Lake Bunyonyi Island, Queen Elizabeth national park and also add memories on your primate safari.
+Booking a gorilla safari featuring two treks is just like any other tour holiday though in this case you buy two gorilla permits instead of one.
 Usually tour agents ask for trip deposit just enough to clear your permits and the rest is paid upon arrival but in this case you make a deposit that covers two gorilla permits for your trek.

 Since Bwindi Forest has multiple gorilla trekking families and sectors, tracking gorillas twice depends on ones interest since all gorilla families and sectors are open for trackers each day.
 One can chose to track different gorilla families in different park sectors or different gorilla families in the same park sector.
 Each gorilla family is unique with several attractive features including multiples members, baby gorillas and slow forest movement.
 However, tourists make different choices of different gorilla families according to their favorite interest.
 Some tourists love trekking for long distances while others love the opposite, some love seeing many baby gorillas and their mother and experience the true family behaviors of primates in the jungle unlike others.
 Early booking for both permits provide greater opportunities for one to book their favorite gorilla families.
 Spare two days for the two treks since each starts in the morning with a briefing from park rangers and ends at any time that ranges between 2- 6 hours.
 However, you can check out some other mountain gorilla destinations in Rwanda and Democratic Republic of Congo.